softsuave-tech-matrix/s3media_files_uploader/README.md

 # softsuave-s3_bucket_files_upload
-This is the library for uploading any type of file to amazon S3 bucket for android applications.
+This library is for uploading any type of file to Amazon S3 bucket for Android applications.
-And just onle line code by implementing s3media_files_uploader in any android project.
+It just requires one line of code for integrating s3media_files_uploader in any Android project.

 # Gradle